coolcatsnft/cool-cats-form/README.md

-# Cool Cats Form Embed
+# Cool Cats Partnerships Forms
 Simple google form embed site.

 Forms can be added by editing the `static/forms.json` file.